Motspur Park

-Motspur Park, also known locally as West Barnes, is a residential suburb in south-west London, in the New Malden district.
+Motspur Park, also known locally as West Barnes, is a residential suburb in south-west London, in the New Malden (Kingston) and Raynes Park (Merton) districts.
 It straddles the boroughs of Kingston upon Thames and Merton.

-Motspur Park owes its identity to the railway station of the same name, opened in 1925, which has six trains an hour to London Waterloo, and to the adjacent parade of small shops.
+Motspur Park owes its identity to the railway station of the same name, opened in 1925, which has train services to London Waterloo, and to the adjacent parade of small shops.
 Three prominent gas holders, which were used to store the consumer gas supply for south-west London, stand just south of the shopping parade and can be seen from a wide area.

 Two of London's minor natural watercourses flow through Motspur Park: Beverley Brook runs south to north through the centre and its tributary the Pyl Brook runs parallel to the east in shallow depressions in the land.

 The Motspur Park athletics stadium was built by the University of London in 1928 and achieved fame when the world mile record was set there in 1938.
 It was sold to Fulham Football Club as their training ground in 1999.